 Our Audit Committee consists of Messrs.
 Civale, Steven C. Graham and Seminara.
-Prior to the completion of the offering, the Board of Directors will appoint one or more new members of the Audit Committee in order to meet the requirements set forth in Rule 10A-3(b) under the Exchange Act for newly public companies.
+Prior to the completion of the offering, the Board of Directors will appoint new members of the Audit Committee to replace the current members so that at least one member will be an audit committee financial experts as defined by the SEC and each member of the Audit Committee will meet the criteria for independence of audit committee members set forth in Rule 10A-3(b)(1) under the Exchange Act.
+Following the offering, the Audit Committee will be reconstituted to meet the requirements forth in Rule 10A-3(b)(1) under the Exchange Act.